Skip to content

 Anthony & Susie Kusar

 On December 1, 1896, Anthony R. Kusar married Susie Fairfield Dryden (1862–1932), daughter of Senator and Prudential Insurance founder John Fairfield Dryden.
-The couple’s wedding, at Third Presbyterian Church in Newark, was a large and important social event, with 1,500 invitations having been issued.
-Anthony’s best man was Walter Scott Lenox, a close friend from Trenton who had started what became the world-famous china manufacturer, Lenox,
+The couple’s wedding, held at Third Presbyterian Church in Newark, was a large and significant social event, with 1,500 invitations issued.
+Anthony’s best man was Walter Scott Lenox, a close friend from Trenton who had started what became the world-famous china manufacturer, Lenox.

 On February 8, 1929, Kuser died at his estate, Los Incas, a 12-bedroom six-acre oceanfront estate in West Palm Beach, Florida.